 Electrical demand as a consequence of the project activity is not expected to increase significantly.
 Additional electrical power will run low voltage sensors, and meters.
-The total power increase is expected to be less than 500 kWh/year, unless cogeneration is used.
+The total power increase is expected to be less than 500 kWh/year.
 However power consumption will be monitored to determine if any leakage occurs as a result of the project activity.